-Unfortunately I don’t have any way of researching because we am in China and most of the Internet is blocked due to censorship.
-For now I will blissfully accept anything that my guide tells me and believe it hole heartedly.
+Unfortunately, I don’t have any way of researching because we am in China and most of the Internet is blocked due to censorship.
+For now, I will blissfully accept anything that my guide tells me and believe it whole heartedly.

 Note: This trip was sponsored by Intrepid Travels.
 While we had a fantastic guide traveling with us, we had different local guides for each attraction and site that we visited.
 Our guide at the Terracotta Warriors was not from Intrepid Travel, and very often we would ask our Intrepid Travel guide Karen for clarification.
 She is filled with knowledge and could put to rest most of our confusion.
 Thank God for Karen.